 Notes

-- These buns can be prepared the day before.
+- Make Ahead: These buns can be prepared the day before.
 Simply cover the 9x13 inch pan with plastic wrap and place it in the fridge overnight.
 In the morning, let the buns sit on the counter for a few minutes until they have warmed up a bit.
 Then pop them in the oven!